vtexdocs/dev-portal-content/docs/guides/Checkout/fulfillment-checkout-section-api-quick-start-guides/get-address-by-postal-code.md

 ### 500 - Internal Server Error

-- `Message error example (code ORD026): "A communication error with Postal Code Service has occurred"`.
-This message will appear when less than 3 country code digits are entered in the URL request.
+- `Message error example (code ORD026): "A communication error with Postal Code Service has occurred"`: this message will appear when less than three country code digits are entered in the URL request.

 ```json
 {